Clinical Psychology Postdoctoral Fellowship

 Requirements

-- If the doctoral degree has not yet been conferred, a letter from the director of the graduate study at your college/university verifying completion of all doctoral degree requirements is required to pass a background check.
+- If the doctoral degree has not yet been conferred, a letter from the director of the graduate program at your college/university verifying completion of all doctoral degree requirements is required to pass a background check.

 - Completion of an APA/CPA-accredited internship by the start date.